esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_minlp.rst

 which is a modified instance of the problem 5.9 in Luksan, L., and Jan Vlcek.
 "Sparse and partially separable test problems for unconstrained and equality constrained optimization."
 (1999).
 The modification is in the constraints that are, for the purpose of this tutorial, considered as inequalities rather than equalities and in constraining the last two variables of the decision vector to be integers.
-The final problem, in the taxonomy of optimization problems, can be categorized as a mixed integer non linear programming (MINLP) problem.
+The final problem, in the taxonomy of optimization problems, is categorized as a mixed integer non linear programming (MINLP) problem.

 Neglecting, for the time being the fitness, the basic structure for the UDP to have pygmo understand the problem type will be: